peterkvt80/kangaeru/README.md

 cd kangaeru
 ```

-.Install the libraries into a virtual environment
+Install the libraries into a virtual environment
 ```
 source ./environment.sh
 ```